FoMo-0D: A Foundation Model for Zero-shot Tabular Outlier Detection: FoMo-0D : A Foundation Model for Zero-shot Tabular Outlier Detection

 Specifically, we simulate datasets containing $2S=10,000$ samples (half inlier, half outlier) from the two corresponding GMMs (original and inflated) with up to $M=5$ clusters and up to $D=100$ dimensions. {Example 2-$d$ synthetic datasets are illustrated in Appendix \ref{appendix:2d_synthetic_data}.}

 \textbf{Remarks:~} Our model is not trained on \textbf{any} real-world data but rather, on purely synthetic data (although future work can combine existing benchmark OD datasets with synthesized data, as was done by \citet{ansari2024chronos} for time series).
-While we have intended to extend our preliminary attempt toward designing a sophisticated data prior for OD, we found (to our surprise) that even with a basic, GMM-based prior, \method generalizes remarkably well to real-world OD datasets downstream, outperforming numerous SOTA baselines.
-Therefore, we present \method with this simple prior to showcase the power of PFNs in OD.
-Future work can employ more complex distributions \citep{hollmann2023tabpfn} and other outlier types (contextual, dependency, etc. \citep{steinbuss2021benchmarking}) toward a more comprehensive data prior.
+While we have intended to extend our preliminary attempt toward designing a sophisticated data prior for OD, we found (to our surprise) that even with a basic, GMM-based prior, \method generalizes remarkably well to real-world OD datasets downstream\newtxt{\footnote{{We refer to Appendix \ref{ssec:gmmreal} and Figure \ref{fig:goodness_of_fit} for an exploration of \method performance and GMM goodness of fit on real-world OD datasets.} }}, outperforming numerous SOTA baselines.
+Therefore, we present \method with this simple prior to showcase the prowess of PFNs for OD. {We leave as future work the exploration of other priors} \citep{hollmann2023tabpfn} and other outlier types (contextual, dependency, etc. \citep{steinbuss2021benchmarking}), {the impact of different priors on performance, as well as prior mixture composition to further improve performance.}